2018 Lexus IS 300 Adds Horsepower and Features

 With subtle, sculptured good looks, our IS 300 provided decent punch from a start with the 3.5-liter V-6 engine, using steering wheel mounted manual paddles in Sport drive mode.
 Other drive modes are normal, ECO or snow.
 Sport will thrill drivers able to hop onto a racetrack.
 Driver confidence is boosted with sharp braking power.

-It luxury, performance and cabin comfort holds its own with other premium sport compact sedans such as BMW’s 325i, Audi A4, Cadillac ATS and Mercedes-Benz C240.
+The Lexus IS 300’s luxury, performance, and cabin comfort holds its own with other premium sport compact sedans such as BMW’s 325i, Audi A4, Cadillac ATS and Mercedes-Benz C240.

 The Lexus Safety System+ became standard last year and includes dynamic cruise control, lane warning/keeping assist, automatic high beam diffuser and pedestrian detection.
 (The 2017 Lexus LS 300 received top crash safety ratings).